run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ### Support Variance Between Different Runs

 Your training script must be flexible enough to support variance in execution without changing the code.
-For example, you will want to change the number of epochs to run, apply a different set of hyper-parameters, etc. There are two ways to handle this in your script.
+For example, you will want to change the number of epochs to run, apply a different set of hyperparameters, etc. There are two ways to handle this in your script.
 You can use <ins>one</ins> or <ins>both</ins> methods:

 1. Your script can read arguments passed to the script: